IvgeniDv/Home-Budget-Manager-Project/README.txt

 There are six categories, called Purchase categories:
 "Groceries";"Fuel";"Eating out";"Squandering";"Occasional significant purchases";"Bills and savings".

-Once the budget is created it used as a data base.
+Once the budget is created it used as a database.
 User can add or remove purchases, edit budgets and run queries.

 to run HomeBudgetManager.exe you'll need the latest java version.